 West Hartford (Google Maps location)

 March 3, 2010

 Let’s dispense with it right away: The University of Hartford has a very high percentage of Jewish students.
 So does my hometown, West Hartford.
-So it stands to reason that UHa (which is mostly in West Hartford on the Hartford line) is home to a museum dedicated to Jewish civilization and history.
+So it stands to reason that UHart (which straddles the West Hartford/Hartford line) is home to a museum dedicated to Jewish civilization and history.

-The Sherman museum occupies the space formerly filled by the Museum of American Political Life (CTMQ’s “visit” here) which by all accounts was a really cool little museum.
-I look forward to the day when all those artifacts rear up somewhere someday.
+The Sherman museum occupies the space formerly filled by the Museum of American Political Life which by all accounts was a really cool little museum.

 Really?
 They can study Yiddish?
 Oy vey.

 Heck, not only that, they can major in this stuff at UHart; Judaic Studies, pre-cantorial studies, or Jewish education (an integrated, dual major in Elementary Education and Judaic Studies).
 I find that interesting for some reason.